Areas / B5 · postcode district guide

 0%

-The median home in B5, Birmingham has sold for £210,000 over the last three years — below the ~£290,000 England & Wales average.
-The average of £242,290 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
-That's drawn from 204 recorded sales — a reasonably active local market.
+The average house price in B5, Birmingham over the last three years is £243,546, with a median sold price of £215,000 — below the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+That's drawn from 203 recorded sales — a reasonably active local market.

 B5 price trend